projectara/greybus-spec/source/control.rst

 performed on the connection when a connection has been established.
 A connection is defined by a CPort and device id for one interface and a CPort and device id for another interface.

+..
+This doesn't apply to ES1
+   - Jean
+   Do you say this because ES1 can't support it, or because our schedule dictates that we won't be doing this for the upcoming demo?
+   - Alex

 Greybus Control Connect Request
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^